dnguyenr/todoList/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## ERRORS encounter
-turn off "Airplay Reciever"
+1/ turn off "Airplay Reciever"
-Go to "General" -> Airdrop & Handoff -> disable Airplay Reciever
+Go to "General" -> Airdrop & Handoff -> disable Airplay Reciever 2/ make sure to switch to nvm 16x instead of 20x

 ## Available Scripts

 In the project directory, you can run: